rreubenreyes/try-coding-its-fun/src/static/posts/deblobbing-javascript.md

 When you take away both the browser and the server, what you're left with is... standard JavaScript!
 And by itself, JavaScript, the language, is just like any other language: A tool that we use to talk to the computer.
 But because we write code for the web, as it turns out, **there is a pretty specific pattern that we implement when we write web programs of any kind**.

 Our implementation of JS is mostly due to the nature of the kinds of problems we're solving as web developers.
-Familiarizing yourself with this pattern will help you approach problems with a far more specific mindset than otherwise, and will greatly aid in understanding the specifics of what you're working with
+Familiarizing yourself with this pattern will help you approach problems with a far more keen mindset than otherwise, and will greatly aid in understanding the details of what you're working with.

 ### The dynamic trio of a web program